MainfluxLabs/docs/docs/api.md

 ### Create Webhooks

-To forward a message to another platform, you need to create a Webhook with the necessary data such as the `name` of the Webhook, `group_id` which refers to the Group for which the Webhook is being created, the `url` to which the message will be forwarded and HTTP `headers` specific for the certain webhook.
+To forward a message to another platform, you need to create a Webhook with the necessary data such as the `name` of the Webhook, `thing_id` which refers to the Thing for which the Webhook is being created, the `url` to which the message will be forwarded and HTTP `headers` specific for the certain webhook.

-You can create multiple Webhooks at once by entering a series of Webhooks structures, `group_id` and a `user_token`.
+You can create multiple Webhooks at once by entering a series of Webhooks structures, `thing_id` and a `user_token`.

-> Must-have: `user_token`, `group_id`, `name` and `url`
+> Must-have: `user_token`, `thing_id`, `name` and `url`
 ```bash
 curl -s -S -i -X POST -H "Authorization: Bearer <user_token>" -H "Content-Type: application/json" http://localhost/groups/<group_id>/webhooks -d '{"webhooks: [{"name":"webhook_name","url":"https://webhook.com","headers":{"Content-Type":"application/json"}}]}'
 ```